 We have lots of ideas to plan your menu, make table decoration crafts, have great conversations about the book, and complete a family service project.
 We have thought of everything you need!
 So, get a copy of the book and join in on the fun.

 Full Disclosure: This post contains affiliate links.

 If you are new to Family Dinner Book Club, here is a little background… Family Dinner Book Club is a monthly book club for your family.
 On the first of each month, we provide all the details for your dinner.
-Sarah from Daisy at Home shares a themed menu to compliment the book.
 Laura from Sunny Day Family shares easy table crafts.
-And, I will share conversation starters and a service project for your family.
+And, I will share conversation starters, a menu, and a service project for your family.